gabrielfgm/financial_history/paste_syllabi.md

 broader historiography.
 The focus of the module is the economic and financial history of London as a capital market.

+## About Group III Modules

+Group III modules are distinctive in that they are focused on a large body of primary source material (approximately 1,000 pages).
+Students develop a close familiarity with these 'specified primary sources' and prepare to be examined on their knowledge and understanding of this body of material at the end of the year.
+Group IIIs constitute the largest component of the BA, at 60 credits.
+Each Group III technically comprises two separate modules of 30 credits each: one leading to an end-of-year examination, and the other leading to a dissertation.

 # Background Reading & Sources {#background-reading-sources .unnumbered}

 ## Financial History Overviews